TOAST-DOCS/TOAST-bill/zh/overview.md

-## Bill > Dooray! eTax > Overview
+## Bill > eTax > Overview

-Dooray! eTax refers to an electronic tax invoice service.
+eTax refers to an electronic tax invoice service.
 Under optimized user environment for e-business, you can enjoy the highest-level of tax service at reasonable prices.

 * Provides easy and fast service, which becomes available immediately after you join, with no further installation required.